target/statsd-kafka-backend/CONTRIBUTING.md

 You're interested in contributing? *AWESOME*.
 Here are the basic steps:

-fork StatsD from here: http://github.com/etsy/statsd
+fork statsd-kafka-backend from here: https://github.com/target/statsd-kafka-backend

 1. Clone your fork
 2. Hack away